HANIN003/tech-news-java-api/README.md

 Lastly the user will run the app using the "run" command in the IDE.

 ## Usage
-To see the app in progress, use a web browser and go to 'localhost:8082'
+To see the app in action, use a web browser and go to 'localhost:8082'
 ![home page](src/main/resources/static/images/Just%20Tech%20News.png)
 The user can log in or signup on the login page:
 ![login page](/src/main/resources/static/images/Just%20Tech%20News%202.png)